Siftah/get_iplayer/installation.md

 ##### Command-line Interface (CLI)

-Although the Debian get-iplayer package is incorporated in Ubuntu repositories, Ubuntu users are recommended to use the get_iplayer PPA build (see below).
+Although the Debian get-iplayer package is incorporated in Ubuntu repositories, Ubuntu users are recommended to use the get_iplayer PPA version (see below).
 If you must use the Debian package, refer to the above instructions for Debian installation.
-The only change for Ubuntu is that you should install the `libnet-smtp-tls-butmaintained-perl` package instead of `libnet-smtp-tls`.
-Note that Ubuntu LTS (Long Term Support) releases such as 12.04 (Precise Pangolin) will very likely have obsolete get-iplayer packages in their repositories.
-Please use the PPA build instead.
+The only change for Ubuntu is that you should additionally install the `libnet-smtp-tls-butmaintained-perl` package.

+Ubuntu LTS (Long Term Support) releases such as 12.04 (Precise Pangolin) will very likely have obsolete get-iplayer packages in their repositories.
+Please use the PPA version instead.
 Ubuntu editions that have [reached end-of-life](https://wiki.ubuntu.com/Releases) should use the [manual installation procedure](#linux-manual).

+##### PPA Installation

 The [get-iplayer PPA](https://launchpad.net/~jon-hedgerows/+archive/get-iplayer) (Personal Package Archive) is maintained by Jon Davies.
 Packages with up-to-date versions of get_iplayer and dependencies are available for supported Ubuntu releases from 10.04 onwards.

-1. Add the PPA repository:
+1. Add the PPA repository

     `sudo apt-add-repository ppa:jon-hedgerows/get-iplayer`

-2. Ensure package database is current:
+2. Ensure package database is current

     `sudo apt-get update`